javier-benavide/HighestPalindromeExercise/README.md

 1. Go to [Node JS page](https://nodejs.org/es/), download and install Node JS for your SO
     - To check if node was installed correctly run `node -v` on your terminal to check your Node JS version

+2. Install yarn with `npm install --global yarn`

-2. Clone the git repository with `git clone https://github.com/javier-benavide/HighestPalindromeExercise.git`
+3. Clone the git repository with `git clone https://github.com/javier-benavide/HighestPalindromeExercise.git`

-3. Go to the cloned directory
+4. Go to the cloned directory

-4. Install the dependencies with "yarn install"
+5. Install the dependencies with "yarn install"

 ## Exercise